 I found myself sitting at a table overlooking the famous square of Djemaa El-Fna in Marrakech chatting to four people that I had just met a few seconds earlier while at the same time trying to wolf down a tasty chicken tagine that had promptly arrived in front of me!

 Night had fallen but the city was alive and vibrant.
-Tomorrow would be very different, tomorrow I would be trekking up the Mizan Valley into the High Atlas Mountains to a base camp at 3207m known as the Neltner Refuge before eventually (and Insha’Allah) climbing to the highest point in North Africa and summiting the fabled Mount Toubkal at 4167m!
+Tomorrow though would be very different, tomorrow I would be trekking up the Mizan Valley into the High Atlas Mountains to a base camp at 3207m known as the Neltner Refuge before eventually (and Insha’Allah) climbing to the highest point in North Africa then summiting the fabled Mount Toubkal at 4167m!

 The challenge I had just set myself was a big one.
-I only had four days in Morocco, and only two of them to get in, get up, and get back out of the highest mountain range in North Africa having hopefully summited my first high altitude mountain at a little over 4000m in the process.
+I only had four days in Morocco, and only two of them to get in, get up, and get back out of the highest mountain range in North Africa having summited my first high altitude mountain at a little over 4000m in the process.
 Tonight though I was relaxing in the 1000-year old pink walled city of Marrakech, enjoying the sensory barrage that hits the traveller from the moment they step off the plane, savouring all the exotic sounds and smells that unmistakably tell you that you are in Africa.

 My first night in the city would eventually be spent in a fairly down market hotel/hostel just off the city’s main thoroughfare Av.
 Mohammed V directly opposite the iconic Koutoubia Mosque which at least guaranteed an early morning wake up call if nothing else, as the faithful would be called to prayer at 4.30am sharp.
-My room was small and dark, the view non-existent and I could hear a constant flow of people passing by my door suffling along the dank hotel corridor outside throughout the night.
+My room was small and dark, the view non-existent and I could hear a constant flow of people passing by my door shuffling along the dank hotel corridor outside throughout the night.
 I turned on my iPod boosted the volume and slipped into my own private place to try and grab some much needed sleep.

 I usually find on these kind of adventures that there nearly always seems to be a common vein of interest running through the group, a want to travel and experience new places and peoples, and the need to test oneself against nature in a raw form in a far flung corner of the world.
 As a footnote to this idea all my fellow travellers had made multiple high altitude summits before and had travelled to far flung destinations such as Kilimanjaro, Mount Kenya, Peru and the Alps.